hdsu-bioquant/scArchon/README.md

 |scgen| 11.7|
 |trvae| 12.4|

 Below CUDA 11.6, no tool can be ran.
 After CUDA 12.4 all tools can be ran.
-Note that cellOT does not requ